light156/multi-ancestry-COJO/README.md

 ```

 If the program is installed properly, it will print the list of available options and a brief description of each.

-> Our program mainly targets Linux servers, but we also include ready-to-use executables for macOS and Windows in the `bin_macOS_win` folder.
-They were compiled and tested on macOS 15.3.2 and Windows 11.

-> If you run into compatibility issues on any system, feel free to reach out and we are very happy to help.

 ## Usage & Example Commands